 - Olive oil

 - Nuts: I use cashews because they’re my favorite of the three nuts I can eat, but it turns out that cashews have a wonderful sweetness and creamy texture that works great in pesto!
-If cashews are a no-go for you, though, try any nut or seed you can tolerate.
-Most pesto at the store has pine nut.
-And if you can’t do any nuts or seeds, just go without!
+If cashews are a no-go for you, try any nut or seed you can tolerate.
+Most pesto at the store has pine nuts.
+And if you can’t do any nuts or seeds, go without!

 - Fat: You can use any oil.
 I’ve never tried it with butter, coconut oil, or ghee, but that would probably work as well!

 - Salt: You can make pesto without salt if you have high BP, but if you’re like me and have low BP or POTS — pesto can hold so much salt without tasting bad!!
 I eat this when I need a boost to keep me upright.

 - Basil has rosmarinic acid — a mast cell stabilizer and antioxidant.
 It also has nutrients like vitamins A and C and magnesium

 - Cashews have protein, iron and are relatively low-histamine